anvk/a11yAccordion/README.md

 ## Release History

+* 2013-12-02   v0.2.2   Added few tests to the project.
+More tests coming.
+Changed markup for Search Div to be within the accordeon markup
 * 2013-11-28   v0.2.1   Added basic user click interactions and advanced accordeon to be more configurable.
 * 2013-11-20   v0.2.0   Code completely refactored to be more performant and optimized.
 Proper web component structure.
 * 2013-07-27   v0.1.0   Grunt added to the project.
 Proper project build scripts are created.
 * 2013-06-26   v0.0.1   First working version of a standalone a11yAccordeon outside of AContent.

 ## License
 (The MIT License)